Tornamic/CoopAndreas/README.md

 *If you need another way to donate, please dm me on discord: `@tornamic`*

-Contact information is current as of June 2025
+Contact information is current as of August 2025

 ## TODO list:
 ### Already Done ✓